-NB: To adjust both primary and secondary meters together [4], activate the 'link' control p5[4].
+NB: To adjust both primary and secondary meters together [4], activate the 'link' control.
 If you wish to adjust the meters independently, ensure 'link' is not active.
 The parameters will then only affect the 'primary meter'.

-4 Level Meter Display.
-Shows the level meter bars, as configured by the controls below.
-The centre two bars are the 'inner' primary meter the 'outer' bars secondary meter, when this is active.
-5 Meter Orientation.
+4 Level Meters Display.
+Shows the lever meter bars, as configured by the controls below.
+The centre two bars are the 'inner' primary meter, the 'outer' bars secondary meter, when this is active.

+- 5 Meter Orientation.
 Toggles horizontal mode on and off.
-The meter will automatically resize and position itself to make the best use of the screen space available.
-6 Pre-set selector.
-Clicking in this area will call up a drop- down menu showing various pre-set options for the level meter.
+The meter will automatically resize and position itself to make the best use of the screen space available. - 6 Preset selector.
+Clicking in this area will call up a drop-down menu showing various preset options for the level meter.
 Click on a choice from the list to automatically configure the various settings to your selection.
-Where two meter-types are chosen, the first named will be the inner, primary meter, and second the outer, secondary meter.

-Appearance setting.
-Using this drop-down menu, you can select the appearance of the meter to suit personal preference, or the audio material in question.
+Where two meter-types are chosen, the first named will be the inner, primary meter, and second the outer, secondary meter. - 7 Appearance setting.
+Using this drop-down menu, you can select the appearance of the meter to suit personal preference, or the audio material in question. - 8/9 Splits.

-- Splits.
 These controls define the split points and colours for the 3 sections of the meter.
-To understand these options more clearly try adjusting the settings with the meter appearance set in 'Sharp' mode [7], if you get lost simply select a pre-set [6]. and begin experimenting again. - 9
+To understand these options more clearly try adjusting the settings with the meter appearance set in 'Sharp' mode [7], if you get lost simply select a preset [6] and begin experimenting again. - 10 Peak Controls.

-'Full Scale' parameter.
-This parameter defines the top reading of the meter.
-This is an essential setting when working with K-scales (included in the pre-set list [9]) and is included to allow custom variations.

-Peak Controls.
 This section, outlined in grey, contains the parameters for adjusting the peak-hold bar.
 The 'Peak' button toggles the function on/off.
 The numeric window allows the peak hold time to be adjusted to suit personal preference.
-The 'infinite' button overrides the peak hold time, setting it to hold forever.

-- Meter ballistics.
+The 'infinite' button overrides the peak hold time, setting it to hold forever. - 11 Meter ballistics.
 These values adjust the way in which the meter responds to the incoming audio signal.
-The 'Response' parameter determines how quickly the meter will jump up to the level of the audio, and the 'fall-back' parameter determines how rapidly it falls back down again. - 12
+The 'Response' parameter determines how quickly the meter will jump up to the level of the audio, and the 'fall-back' parameter determines how rapidly it falls back down again. - 12 Margin.

-Margin.
 The margin indicates the dB remaining below true digital Full Scale.
 If the audio clips (see the Setup and Stats module) this will be indicated with a red warning light.
 Click in this area to reset the margin.
-The white, lager size figure reflect the margin for the inner, primary meter, the smaller sized grey figures represent the value for the outer, secondary meter (where appropriate).

-Zoom and scroll zone.
+The white, lager size figure reflect the margin for the inner, primary meter, the smaller sized grey figures represent the value for the outer, secondary meter (where appropriate). - 13 Zoom and scroll zone.
 This is achieved by moving the mouse over the scale and dragging along the line of the scale (vertically) to scroll, and dragging in a perpendicular direction (horizontally) to zoom in/out.
 To reset the scale to the default range hold down control (Ctrl) and click the scale.
 When zooming the level meter, additional divisions at 1dB, 0.5dB and 0.1dB will show once the scale is significantly expanded.